-

 Gender and ethnic diversity

-In addition to mandatory gender pay gap metric reporting, listed companies must also comply with board and executive diversity reporting requirements set out in the FCA’s Listing Rules.
+In addition to mandatory gender pay gap metric reporting, listed companies must also comply with board and executive diversity reporting requirements set out in the FCA’s UK Listing Rules.
 These require companies to: (i) report against specific gender and ethnicity targets; (ii) provide a numerical breakdown of their directors’ gender and ethnicity; and (iii) explain their diversity policy not only for the board, but also their audit, remuneration and nomination committees.

 -